10 common manufacturing challenges businesses have to face

 You might think that these aspects of manufacturing aren’t related.
 However, if you can’t stay on top of your inventory management, it’s going to directly affect your sales and manufacturing orders.

-How other product-making businesses overcome these manufacturing challenges involved with inventory and production scheduling is by investing in a system that can help you get more control over these areas.
+How other manufacturing businesses overcome these manufacturing challenges involved with inventory and production scheduling is by investing in a system that can help you get more control over these areas.

 By finding a manufacturing ERP software that can help you automate your inventory management (we’ll talk about the issues involved with automation later) and schedule your projects will help you overhaul your fulfillment rate.
 This allows you to focus on scaling your business instead of being overwhelmed with these management processes.